GerritCodeReview/k8s-gerrit/Documentation/operator.md

 ## Publish

-To publish the container image of the Gerrit Operator run:
+Currently, there does not exist a container image for the operator in the `docker.io/k8sgerrit` registry.
+You must build your own image in order to run the operator in your cluster.
+To publish the container image of the Gerrit
+Operator:

+1. Update the `docker.registry` and `docker.org` tags in the `pom.xml` file to
+point to your own Docker registry and org that you have permissions to push to.
+2. run the following commands

 ```sh
 cd operator